A client or customer accuses you of making a professional mistake that costs them money.

 We’ll ask you some basic questions about your business and operations, including:

-After you share your information, you’ll have instant access to a customized insurance quote for professional liability and other recommended coverage.
+After you share your information, you’ll have instant access to a customized insurance quote and other recommended coverage.

 Learn about professional liability insurance with more frequently asked questions about our coverage.

 Our licensed, U.S.-based insurance advisors are ready to help if you have additional questions.

 When you’re ready to explore coverage options for your business, you can get an instant quote online and purchase insurance within a few minutes.

-Your professional liability policy covers your employees but only for the services they deliver for your business.
+Your professional liability policy can cover your employees but only for the services they deliver for your business.

-For example, if you own an architecture firm and one of your employees makes a measurement mistake in a client’s blueprints, causing project costs and timelines to double, your professional liability insurance would help cover your legal fees if the client sues.
+For example, if you own an architecture firm and one of your employees makes a project design mistake, causing costs and timelines to double, your professional liability insurance could help cover your legal fees if the client sues you.

 Your contractors may be covered but it depends on the details of your specific policy.
-Check the “Who is an insured” section of the “Definitions” part of your policy to make sure.
+Review your policy documents carefully.

 If you work on high-cost projects, your clients may require you to carry insurance so you have financial protection in case of a lawsuit.

-Yes, we offer up to a 10% discount when you add a professional liability policy to your general liability insurance policy or any other existing policy.
+Yes, we offer up to a 10% discount when you add a professional liability policy to your insurance package with NEXT if you have existing coverage.*

-Any person or company that you add to your policy is referred to as an additional insured.
-They are named on your certificate, and only have a certificate if you send them either a physical or electronic copy of the certificate.
+Any person or company you add to your policy is called an additional insured.
+They are named on your COI.

 No, we won’t alter your premium during the term of an active policy or cancel your coverage due to a claim.
 We understand that filing a claim is stressful enough without having to worry about it affecting your premium.

 At the end of your policy period, however, we will review the details of your business and claims activity.
-If either has changed since you first applied, we’ll adjust the premium up or down.
+If either has changed since you first applied, we may adjust the premium up or down.